Bits-to-Photon: End-to-End Learned Scalable Point Cloud Compression for Direct Rendering: Method

-The reconstructed features we obtain at each level are feature vectors attached to some grid points in the voxelized space.
+The reconstructed features we obtain at each level are feature vectors attached to occupied grid points in the voxelized space.
 We convert the feature vectors at the highest level $M$ that is transmitted and received to renderable 3D Gaussians.
-We use the differential Gaussian splatting renderer proposed in \cite{kerbl20233d}.
-Each 3D Gaussian is parameterized by a center coordinate (\textit{a.k.a.} the 3D means) $(\mu_x, \mu_y, \mu_z)$, a covariance matrix $\Sigma$, an opacity value $o$, and a color triplet $c$.
-Since the features are extracted from the original point cloud that does not have anisotropic color, we simplify the original parameterization by using color $c \in [0, 1]^3$ instead of the spherical harmonics.
-Each 3D Gaussian is then rendered to the screen space using the splatting technique, and the rendered colors by overlapping Gaussians are combined using alpha blending.
-A pixel in the screen space is shaded as color $C$, where,
+Each 3D Gaussian is parameterized by a center coordinate (\textit{a.k.a.} the 3D means) $(\mu_x, \mu_y, \mu_z)$, a covariance matrix $\Sigma$, an opacity value $o$, and a color triplet $c \in [0, 1]^3$.
+The covariance matrix is parameterized as $\Sigma = \mathbf{R}^T \mathbf{S}^T \mathbf{S} \mathbf{R}$, where $\mathbf{R}$ is a rotation matrix and $\mathbf{S} = \text{diag}(\sigma_x, \sigma_y, \sigma_z)$ is a diagonal matrix.
+The rotation matrix $\mathbf{R}$ is calculated from a quaternion $\mathbf{q} = (q_w, q_x, q_y, q_z)$.
+Since the features are extracted from the original point cloud that does not have anisotropic color, we simplify the original parameterization in \cite{kerbl20233d} by using a constant color $c \in [0, 1]^3$ for each Gaussian, instead of multiple coefficients of the spherical harmonics.
+The conversion from the reconstructed features to 3D Gaussians is in effect generating the following 14 parameters, $\mu_x, \mu_y, \mu_z, \sigma_x, \sigma_y, \sigma_z, q_w, q_x, q_y, q_z, o, c$, for all non-empty points.
+Each 3D Gaussian is rendered to the screen space using the differentiable Gaussian splatting renderer proposed in \cite{kerbl20233d}, and the pixels covered by overlapping Gaussian splats are given a color using alpha blending following \cite{hu2024low}.

-where $\alpha_k$ is the opacity of the $k$-th splat, and $T_k = \prod_{j=1}^{k-1} (1 - \alpha_j)$.
-The opacity $\alpha_k$ is calculated by projecting the 3D Gaussian onto the screen space and evaluate the Gaussian density at the projected pixel, weighted by the estimated opacity value $o_k$,

-where $\Sigma_{k(s)}$ denotes the screen space covariance matrix and $\mathbf{d}_k$ is the distance vector between the pixel and the Gaussian center in the screen space.
-The screen space covariance matrix $\Sigma_{k(s)}$ can be approximated as,